 Materials and methods

-The present field investigation was carried out at Agronomic Research Farm of Faculty of Agriculture, Sher-e-Kashmir University of Agricultural Sciences & Technology of Kashmir, Wadura, Sopore, Baramulla during rabi seasons of 2021-22 and 2022-23.
+The present field experiment was carried out at Agronomic Research Farm of Faculty of Agriculture, Sher-e-Kashmir University of Agricultural Sciences & Technology of Kashmir, Wadura, Sopore, Baramulla during Rabi seasons of 2021-22 and 2022-23.
 The experiment was sited at 34° 21' N latitude, 74° 23' E longitude and 1590 m altitude above mean sea level in the temperate zone.
 The region experiences a temperate climate, characterized by very severe winters and moderately hot summers.
 Throughout the growing period, rainfall was 675.3 mm in the year 2021-22 and 736.2 mm in the year 2022-23.
 The experiment was carried in RCBD with three replications.
 The treatments consisted of six different densities of Ranunculus spp. viz., 0, 25, 50, 75, 100 and 125 plants m-2 that were established within 3-4 weeks after its emergence.
 The seeds (achenes) of Ranunculus spp. were collected from its naturally occurring local weed populations.
 The seeds were mixed with fine soil and broadcasted uniformly on the soil surface in each experimental plot except in the control treatment (0 weeds m-2).
 After uniform emergence of the Ranunculus weed (approximately three weeks post-crop emergence), the required densities were maintained by removing the excess seedlings.
 Throughout the crop growing season weed densities were maintained by regularly removing any additional emerging Ranunculus seedlings.
 Other weed species were manually removed from all treatments.
 Moreover, herbicides pendimethalin and sulfosulfuron were used as pre and post emergence in the treatment with zero density of weeds (Ranunculus ssp.) for weed management.

 Results and discussion